juliensf/mercury-json/README.md

 The [samples](samples) directory contains some example programs that demonstrate different features of the library.

+## MERCURY 20.06.X COMPATIBILITY

+The code on the master branch is **not** compatible with Mercury 20.06.X.
+If you require a version of `mercury_json` that works with Mercury 20.06.X, then checkout the `mercury_20_06` branch.

 ## MERCURY 20.01.X COMPATIBILITY

 The code on the master branch is **not** compatible with Mercury 20.01.X.